jacqueminv/poxd/README.markdown

 Every page in the template hierarchy gets these context variables: ``site`` and ``page``.
 The site variable contains information about the entire site.
 The ``page`` variable represents the current content page that is being processed.
 The variables defined at the top of the content pages using the {% hyde %} tags are available through the page variable as attributes.

-#### YAMLContentProcessor

-``'hydeengine.content_processors.YAMLContentProcessor'``

-Requires pyYAML.
-You can install pyYAML with  ``sudo easy_install pyYAML`` command.
 On your content pages you can define the page variables using the standard YAML format.

     {%hyde
         title: A New Post